+Figure 2.
+Block diagram of SRF PLL for Three Phase

-DSOGI PLL Synchronization Algorithm With Filter
+DSOGI PLL Synchronization Algorithm with Filter

 A synchronization algorithm is required to obtain a controllable power factor from the grid voltage signal [23].
 However, the voltage signal can be distorted by the unbalance grid condition.
 In addition, the error of the sensor can produce second-order harmonic [34].
-On the three-phase utility grid, Positive Sequence Detector (PSD) based on the symmetrical component method or Fortescue theorem on ref[35] is used on Dual Second Order Generalized Integrator Phase Locked Loop (DSOGI PLL) synchronization algorithm [16], [36], [37].
+On the three-phase utility grid, Positive Sequence Detector (PSD) based on the symmetrical component method or Fortescue theorem on [35] is used on Dual Second Order Generalized Integrator Phase Locked Loop (DSOGI PLL) synchronization algorithm [16], [36], [37].
 Generally, DSOGI PLL is developed using grid voltage signal on the stationary reference frame (α,β).
 Quadrature signals generated based on double SOGI (QSG) are used to filter and obtain quadrature signals, the signals that shift 90o from the original signal.
 The transfer function of SOGI is explained by (8) and the block diagram of a quadrature signal based on SOGI (QSG) is presented in Figure 3 [34], [36], where ω’ is the frequency adaptive and k is the gain of the SOGI (QSG).
 Then the signal obtained from DSOGI quadrature signals generator (QSG) is used as inputs on the instantaneous symmetrical components (ISC) method in the stationary reference frame (αβ).
 This voltage on stationary reference frame will be transformed into dq form and will be used by SRF PLL to make adaptive frequency and phase angle estimation.